-Behavioral counseling and modification for cats is an ever growing area of veterinary medicine.
-Many behavioral modification strategies and medications exist to help our cats deal with anxiety, aggression, destructive behavior, inappropriate urination and a variety of other behavioral disorders.
-Many of these problems are incredibly frustrating to owners and can often times be helped with a wide variety of techniques.
+Behavioral counseling and modification for cats and dogs is an ever-growing area of veterinary medicine.
+Many behavioral modification strategies and medications exist to help our pets deal with anxiety, aggression, destructive behavior, inappropriate urination, and a variety of other behavioral disorders.
+Many of these problems are incredibly frustrating to owners and can oftentimes be helped with a wide variety of techniques.

-Problems in animals don’t always have a physical cause, and the sad truth is that more dogs and cats are forfeited to shelters and put to sleep because of behavioral problems than because of disease or injury.
-Cat behavioral modification measures can ensure that your cat is a well-adjusted and enjoyable member of your family.
-From training kittens to addressing unwanted behavior in mature cats, our veterinarians can help you achieve a better bond with your furry friend.
+Problems in animals don’t always have a physical cause, and the sad truth is that more dogs are forfeited to shelters and put to sleep because of behavioral problems than the number of dogs that are euthanized because of actual health problems.

-At the Animal Clinic of Billings, our veterinarians and support staff have many years of experience diagnosing and prescribing treatment methods for dog and cat behavioral issues.
-Our vets can help determine the cause of cat behavior disorders such as inappropriate urination and aggression, and then develop an effective, humane behavior modification program.
+Our veterinarians and support staff have many years of experience diagnosing and prescribing treatment methods for dog and cat behavioral issues.
+Our vets can help determine the cause of behavior disorders such as inappropriate urination and aggression, and then develop an effective, humane behavior modification program.

 BEHAVIORAL COUNSELING FOR CATS